Pádraig Amond: 2024 season

 On 26 January 2024, Amond signed for League of Ireland Premier Division club Waterford on a two-year contract.
-Amond proved an important figure in the Blues’ side return to the Premier Division in 2024, netting 14 goals + 2 assists, as he ended the campaign as joint Top Goal scorer in the Premier Division.
-Waterfords talliesman started all 32 league games and was only substituted twice, It took him to 2872 minutes played, the most for any outfield player.
+Amond proved an important figure in the Blues return to the Premier Division in 2024, netting 14 goals and providing 2 assists, as he ended the campaign as joint Top Goal scorer in the league.
+Waterford's talisman started all 36 league games and was only substituted off twice, totalling 2872 minutes played, the most for any outfield player.
 Amond was voted League of Ireland Player of the Month May 2024.
 At the end of year awards, Padraig was voted on the PFAI Team of the Year for 2024 along with being one of 3 players shortlisted for 2024 PFAI Players' Player of the Year.
-He was voted Waterford F.C.
-Player of the Year 2024.
+He was voted as the club's Player of the Year for 2024.

 2025 season

 He was named club captain for the 2025 season.
 On 27 June 2025, he made his 800th career appearance, in a 1–0 defeat to Shamrock Rovers at Tallaght Stadium.
+Amond scored 14 goals again in 2025, beating Mason Melia to the golden boot by 1 goal.
+He was also named in the PFAI Team of the Year for the second year running.

+2026 season

+On 4 February 2026, Amond signed a new contract with the club, running until the end of the 2027 season.
+On 12 June 2026, he scored a hat-trick in a 4–0 win at home to Sligo Rovers, in what was just the second victory his side had recorded all season.